athofficial/docs.atheios.org/docs/construct3.md

 ![Atheios Logo](img/construct3/template_in_construct3.png "The template file")

+Check out the different groups
+* login - Login layout
+* elogin - event functionality for login
+* wage
+* ewage
+* ladder
+* eladder
+* gamelayout
+* gameevent

+The last two items are where You need to integrate Your game.

 On the same page you can also find some example code to show how to communicate with the module.